basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 In an effort to make my contract more efficient, I tried to avoid allocating too much memory for a number, e.g., 16 bits when all I needed was 8.
 I also tried to avoid switching between byte arrays and strings, when replacing the old world with the new one, so that less casting would be necessary.

-Thanks to a laziness enabled by some very, very forgiving compilers and interpreters which do most of the work for me, my day-to-day doesn't involve quite so much decision-making around integer sizes or memory allocation.
+Thanks to a some very, very forgiving compilers and interpreters which do most of this work for me, my day-to-day doesn't often involve quite so much decision-making around integer sizes or memory allocation.
 This was surprisingly fun and a very different challenge than usual.

 ### Deployment - too much Gas?!